Court support for witnesses of crime

 Often, the interpreter will sit beside the person who needs assistance and listen and interpret at the same time.
 Sometimes, the interpretation will be done with a microphone and a headset.
 Court interpreters have to be approved by the court to serve as official interpreters.

-For more information and to learn how to request a court interpreter, please visit What If I Need an Interpreter?
+For more information and to learn how to request a court interpreter, see Arrange an interpreter for court proceedings.

-Visit Court Support (Understanding Criminal Justice) for more information about the court support available to you.
+For more information about the court support available to you, see Court support (Understanding criminal justice).